Live,Online,Radio,Studio,Desk,With,On,Air,Sign,,Entertainment

 Origin and history of WB on a radio

 The use of WB on radio has a rich history that dates back to the early days of radio broadcasting.
-In the early 20th century, as radio technology advanced, engineers began experimenting with wider frequency ranges to improve audio quality and coverage.
+As radio technology advanced in the early 20th century, engineers began experimenting with wider frequency ranges to improve audio quality and coverage.

-This led to the development of wideband broadcasting techniques that paved the way for today’s modern WB radio stations.
+This led to the development of wideband broadcasting techniques, which paved the way for today’s WB radio stations.

 Evolution of WB technology over time